Two-state quantum system: Validity

 Two-state systems are the simplest non-trivial quantum systems that occur in nature, but the above-mentioned methods of analysis are not just valid for simple two-state systems.
-Any general multi-state quantum system can be treated as a two-state system as long as the observable one is interested in has two eigenvalues.
+Any general multi-state quantum system can be treated as a two-state system as long as the observable of interest has two eigenvalues.
 For example, a spin-1/2 particle may in reality have additional translational or even rotational degrees of freedom, but those degrees of freedom are irrelevant to the preceding analysis.
 Mathematically, the neglected degrees of freedom correspond to the degeneracy of the spin eigenvalues.

 Another case where the effective two-state formalism is valid is when the system under consideration has two levels that are effectively decoupled from the system.
 This is the case in the analysis of the spontaneous or stimulated emission of light by atoms and that of charge qubits.
 In this case it should be kept in mind that the perturbations (interactions with an external field) are in the right range and do not cause transitions to states other than the ones of interest.